 Innovative Volkswagen lighting technology is helping to boost safety.
 At the same time, it is also opening the door to increasingly personalized vehicle design.
 At an international workshop, Volkswagen is now showcasing how the lighting systems of the future will communicate and increase safety even further.

 Volkswagen’s engineers and designers use all of the technology available to them to improve safety with innovative lighting technology.
 One of their goals is to enhance the lighting functions in current vehicles and, as a result, improve road safety in the present day.
 This development work has culminated in the IQ.
 Light matrix LED headlights in the new Touareg, for example, which improve comfort and safety when driving at night.
 However, lighting designers and engineers have an eye on the future, too.
 The assisted driving cars of tomorrow will confront road users with new everyday situations – such as a lack of eye contact with drivers.
+Check more car parts reviews and buying guide at Autonerdsreview.

 This is where new, interactive lighting functions come into play.
 The new lighting systems will include micro-pixel HD headlights with up to 30,000 light points and high-performance LED headlights as a low-cost alternative to cost-intensive laser light.
 For the first time, these micro-pixel HD headlights will project information directly onto the road, further improving safety.